petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 1. Because you're using the Monitoring widget in Liferay as a proxy to Kibana's UI and you are using a self-signed certificate, you must configure the Liferay application server's startup JVM parameters to trust Kibana's certificate.
 There are two approaches, demonstrated with Tomcat here:

-   - The recommended way is to make a copy of the default `cacerts` file, import the certificate without private key, then configure the application server to use the custom truststore file:
+   - The recommended way is to make a copy of the default `cacerts` file, import the certificate without the private key, then configure the application server to use the custom truststore file:
-      1. Copy the default `cacerts` file from the Liferay JVM (located in `JAVA_HOME/jre/lib/security` in JDK 8 or in `JAVA_HOME/lib/security` in JDK 11), and rename it `cacerts-custom.jks`.
+      1. Copy the default `cacerts` file from the Liferay JVM (located in `$JAVA_HOME/jre/lib/security` in JDK 8 or in `$JAVA_HOME/lib/security` in JDK 11), and rename it `cacerts-custom.jks`.
       1. Extract the certificate of the CA without the private key using `openssl`.
 If you only have a single `.p12` (e.g., `elastic-stack-ca.p12`) use

          ```sh